Fusion tag for increasing protein solubility and facilitate purification

 Desmeules P, S-É Penney, and C Salesse (2006).
 Single-step purification of myristoylated and nonmyristoylated recoverin and substrate dependence of myristoylation level.
 Anal Biochem 349: 25-32.

-The laboratory of Prof Salesse possesses a collection of TagR and 2XTagR cloning vectors.
+The laboratory of Prof Salesse has constructed a series of TagR and 2XTagR cloning vectors.